 I didn’t know my hubby when he spent his years in the Air Force, but he has told me some funny stories from that time.
-He served during the Vietnam era, but was never called to country.
+He served during the Vietnam era but was never called to the country.
 What a handsome young man he was in his uniform.

 After he left the Air Force he became a firefighter for 30+ years.
 A job which he loved.
 The men were his “brothers” and friends forever.
 It takes a special kind of person who would want to walk inside of a building surrounded by fire and never give a second thought about the consequences.

 My little brother has served 5 years in the Navy and the last 15 in the National Guard.
 He did 2 tours in Iraq and Afghanistan and just retired after his 20 years of service.
 My brother was born while my dad was deployed and while in Iraq, as fate would have it, his son was born.
 Life does seem to repeat itself sometimes.

 We wanted to honor all of our family members and their service by making a Heros Wall in our hallway.
 A great idea for those of you who would love to honor your heroes.
 We had so many pictures, medals, patches, etc. and hated to see them sit in a box stored away.
 After deciding what we wanted to display, I began looking for frames.

 The two pictures on the far left and right and the 3 skinny pictures are military frames for each branch.
 We needed Army, Navy and Air Force.
 There are several different versions of these.
 I made an extra set, one for my dad and brother for a Christmas present.